The Zero Waste Coffee Project

 In the food industry, fermentation gets more and more important, especially for functional food ingredients.
 However, scaling up is problematic, mainly due to two factors: fermentation is expensive, and it takes time.
 For that my question: how long does your koji fermentation take?

-While our process is quick, it does not substantially increase production costs; the primary expense comes from the specialized knowledge and technology we provide.
+While our process is fast, it does not substantially increase production costs; the primary expense comes from the specialized knowledge and technology we provide.

 What comes next?
 I assume that at some point your pilot plant will be too small.